Narlai

 Narlai is a village in Desuri tehsil of Pali district in Rajasthan state in India.
 According to the 2001 Census of India, Narlai has a population of 6,190, where male are 2,968 and female are 3,222.

 In old times, Narlai had over 100 temples.
 Currently, there are 22 beautifully carved temples which are open to visitors.
 Narlai has a granite monolith hill, known as Jaikal Hill, which offers good view of the Godwar area after climb of over 700 steps.
 There is a Shiva temple in cave in this hill, the cave is few hundred meter long.

 Rawla Narlai, is a 17th century palace in Narlai, now converted to a heritage hotel.

+History

+Narlai is identified with the place called Nāḍūlaḍāgikā mentioned in two Chāhamāna-era inscriptions, one from 1138 and the other from 1145.
+These seem to indicate that Narlai functioned as some sort of commercial centre during that period, and mention some sort of fee being levied on bulls laden with merchants' goods.
+During this period, Narlai was part of a cluster of trade centres under Chāhamāna rule in what is now south-central Rajasthan.
+The others known from contemporary sources were Nadol, Dhalopa, Sevadi, and Badari.

-On 15 June 1680, Tahawwur Khan, the general of Aurangzeb was defeated here by the combined force of Rathores and Sisodia Rajputs.
+On 15 June 1680, Tahawwur Khan, the general of Aurangzeb, was defeated here by the combined force of Rathores and Sisodia Rajputs.